Australian Geographic Nature Photographer of the Year

 20) Each valid Entry received will be submitted for judging.
 Entries will be judged by a panel of judges appointed by the Organiser.

-21) Entrants will be advised by late March 2017 if they have been shortlisted in the Competition.
-Prize winners will be announced on Thursday 10 August 2017 when the exhibition conducted in connection with the Competition (Exhibition) and Exhibition catalogue are launched at the South Australian Museum in Adelaide, followed by publication in the Sept-Oct 2017 edition of Australian Geographic.
+21) Entrants will be advised by mid March 2020 if they have been shortlisted in the Competition.
+Prize winners will be announced on Thursday 27 August 2020 when the exhibition conducted in connection with the Competition (Exhibition) and Exhibition catalogue are launched at the South Australian Museum in Adelaide, followed by publication in the Sept-Oct 2020 edition of Australian Geographic.

 22) If an Entry is shortlisted by the judging panel, the Entrant must, within 2 weeks from receiving notification of such shortlisting, provide to the Organiser: